markabrahams/node-net-snmp/README.md

 `ResponseInvalidCode.EAuthFailure` -- will contain a map in `info` with the attempted authentication data which failed to authenticate.

+## snmp.ProcessingError

+If a receiver or an agent receives a packet it is unable to decode, then it will produce a `ProcessingError` containing:
+* `rinfo` information on the origin of the packet,
+* a `buffer` containing the packet contents, and
+* an `error` containing the original error encountered during processing.

 # Using This Module: Command & Notification Generator

 This library provides a `Session` class to provide support for building